Hgarnell/Hgarnell.github.io/blogs/_drafts/Cashew Butter Cookies.md

 	- 1 tbsp flaxseed
 	- 1 tbsp potato startch
 	- 6 tbsp boiling water
+	- 1 tsp rum

 ## Prep
-1. cut the potato, carrots, and onion into bite sized pieces.
+1. Cream together the cashew butter and coconut nectar.
-2.
+2. Make the "egg" by combining the flaxseed with the 6tbsp boiling water and let sit for a bit.
+3. combine the oat flour
 ## Notes
 - You can use any nut butter in this recipe!
 I like subsituting with sun-butter to make it nut free and tahini!